Korean War Project

 Entry: 75145

-ANY ONE KNOWING WAYNE SONNTAG
+Subject: ANY ONE KNOWING WAYNE SONNTAG

-DALE SONNTAG wrote on June 19, 2010
+Dale Sonntag wrote on June 19, 2010

 Comments: I am looking for nem who would have known Wayne Sonntag and served with him during the Korean War.
 He was my father.
 He is gone now, but as I get older, I find it more important to know the man that was, before he was my father.
 I would appreciate any knowledge I can get about my dad.